French cannon at Yorktown

 Source: Library of Congress, Part of the Province of Virginia (1791)

-On September 23, 1780, volunters and members of the militia mustered together in Abingdon.
+On September 23, 1780, volunteers and members of the militia mustered together in Abingdon.
 They marched south the next day, joining others in the Overmountain Men to cross the Blue Ridge and fight the British Army moving north from Charleston.
 On October 7, the Americans defeated British Major Patrick Ferguson and his Loyalist militia at Kings Mountain.
 That battle was the first to disrupt the British "southern strategy."
-Lord Cornwallis won pyrrhic victories and suffered other defeats in North Carolina, ultimately causing him to move north into Virginia.4

 the Overmountain Men started marching towards Kings Mountain after mustering in Abingdon, so the modern Overmountain Trail starts there